Sustainable Development Goal 16: Target 16.10: Ensure public access to information and protect fundamental freedoms

 The importance of progressing target 16.10 can be seen through a quote by Nadia Al-Sakkaf, the Republic of Yemen's former Minister of Information, “If information is power then access to information is empowerment.”

 Target 16.a: Strengthen national institutions to prevent violence and combat crime and terrorism

 The full text of Target 16.a: "Strengthen relevant national institutions, including through international cooperation, for building capacity at all levels, in particular in developing countries, to prevent violence and combat terrorism and crime."
 It has one indicator.

 Indicator 16.a.1 is the "Existence of independent national human rights institutions in compliance with the Paris Principles".

-President Uribe of Colombia changed the conventional military combat to survive against a rebel group, FARC.
-The key focus was to indicate the number of guerilla casualties in combat.
-Soldiers would instead begin to kidnap and murder innocent homeless people and present them as casualties.
-Target 16a indicates the prevention of violence, combat terrorism and crime which in extreme cases must be done through military means.
-However, Colombian soldiers encouraged terrorism with an abuse of power, leading to injustice and abuse of authority.

 Target 16.b: Promote and enforce non-discriminatory laws and policies

 The full text of Target 16.b: "Promote and enforce non-discriminatory laws and policies for sustainable development."
 It has one indicator.

 Indicator 16.b.1 is the "Proportion of population reporting having personally felt discriminated against or harassed in the previous 12 months on the basis of a ground of discrimination prohibited under international human rights law".